Alpha lipoic acid as a food supplement

 Where can you find ALA?

 Alpha lipoic acid can already be found in numerous foods, so there is also a source of intake here.
 One finds the alpha lipoic acid for example in Meat and vegetables, but especially in spinach, alpha lipoic acid is present in a high dose.
 The acid can be easily absorbed into the bloodstream and passes very easily through the blood-brain barrier.

 In order to be able to draw the alpha lipoic acid sufficiently from the food, especially athletes should stick to the two foods yeast and liver.
 If not enough alpha lipoic acid is absorbed through food, then the body can produce a small part itself, the remaining part you can compensate for the dietary supplements from our house.

 A very large amount of alpha lipoic acid is found in meat, kidneys, heart and liver, but it is also found in sufficient amounts in plant sources such as spinach, broccoli and tomatoes.
 Smaller amounts of the acid, on the other hand, have been detected in peas, Brussels sprouts and rice bran.

 Side effects of the Alpha Lipoic Acid

-The alpha lipoic acid have shown after long research series hardly any side effects, should you take a very much increased dose as an athlete, then it can come to nausea and stomach upsets.
+The alpha lipoic acid have after long series of research hardly Side effects shown, should you take a very much increased dose as an athlete, then nausea and stomach upset may occur.

 Should you also not find the alpha lipoic acid in a sufficient amount in the body, then it is important to cover the need.
 For this you can use our dietary supplements, these are known for a good tolerance.